dipalpat/app-accelerator-workshop/README.md

 ## App Accelerator Workshop
 This repo is step by step guide on how to learn various aspects of application accelerator i.e. UI, engine, and transformations.
 Each step is broken up in modular section and added as a separate branch.
-You can follow invididual branch like this one or skip and try out the last `complete-lab` branch.
+You can follow individual branch or skip and try out the last `complete-lab` branch.

 ### Accelerator Registration